The btree_gist extension

 AND event_date < '2025-03-01';

-This is particularly useful in scenarios like room bookings, where you want to ensure that no two bookings overlap for the same room.
+Room bookings are a classic example: you need to ensure no two bookings overlap for the same room.

 CREATE TABLE room_bookings (